 In his new book, Hayek’s Bastards: Race, Gold, IQ, and the Capitalism of the Far Right, historian Quinn Slobodian offers a novel genealogy of the new far-right politics.
 In showing neoliberal thinkers’ (re)turn to nature since the 1990s, Slobodian recontextualizes the ongoing attempt to roll back social changes and reinstate to a hierarchy of gendered, racial, and cultural difference.

-Organized in cooperation with Netzwerk Plurale Ökonomik (Network Pluralist Economics), join us on Friday, 4 July as the author and essayist in Spike #84 (Summer 2025) reads from the latest entry in “Near Futures,” a book series on the epoch of speculative neoliberalism from Zone Books/ Princeton University Press.
+Organized in cooperation with Netzwerk Plurale Ökonomik (Network Pluralist Economics), the author and Spike #84 – Vulgarity read from the latest entry in “Near Futures,” a book series on the epoch of speculative neoliberalism from Zone Books/ Princeton University Press.

 Spike Berlin